Home Services Case Studies Blog About Contact Glossary

 Pipeline leakage happens when deals enter your revenue system but don't progress as they should.
 This includes: deals that stall at a specific stage and are never followed up, prospects who expressed interest but were never properly qualified, meetings that happened but never had a next step attached, and proposals sent into silence because nobody tracked whether a response came in.

-In one audit, we found $2.1M in phantom pipeline — deals marked as active in the CRM that had had no meaningful activity in over 60 days.
+In one audit, we found $2.1M in phantom pipeline.
+Deals marked as active in the CRM that had had no meaningful activity in over 60 days.
 The sales team wasn't hiding bad news deliberately.
 They just had no system forcing stage-gate discipline, so deals stayed where they were placed until someone manually noticed they weren't moving.

 The three places leakage usually hides

 At the top of the funnel.
 Leads come in but aren't qualified or contacted quickly enough.
 By the time someone follows up, the buying window has closed.
-This leakage is almost never visible because the deals never formally entered the pipeline — they just never started.
+This leakage is almost never visible because the deals never formally entered the pipeline.
+They just never started.

 In the middle stages.
 Deals move from qualification to proposal and then stall.
 No next step was set.
 No follow-up was triggered.
 The prospect moved on, but the deal stayed in the pipeline because removing it would mean acknowledging it was lost.
 This is where phantom pipeline accumulates.